-- Architectures, mechanisms, principles, issues, and pitfalls for protocol design from a conceptual viewpoint (examples!) (taking an Internet perspective) - ▶ Lectures: Tuesday, 14 16, S2 and Thursday, 12 14, S2 - ▶ Exercise (assignments + practical stuff): Thursday, 14 16, E111 - Prerequisites - S-38.(2)188 (or equivalent knowledge) - Interest in protocols and their technical realization - Substantial coding skills (no novice in C/C++, Java, ... for communications) - Suitable for graduate and postgraduate studies: 4 ECTS points - 8 weeks of an experiment (new for all of us)
+- Architectures, mechanisms, principles, issues, and pitfalls for protocol design from a conceptual viewpoint (examples!) (taking an Internet perspective) - ▶ Lectures: Tuesday, 14 16, S2 and Thursday, 12 14, S2 - ▶ Exercise (assignments + practical stuff): Thursday, 14 16, E110 - Prerequisites - S-38.(2)188 (or equivalent knowledge) - Further background in looking at or working with protocols desirable - Interest in protocols and their technical realization - Substantial coding skills (no novice in C/C++, Java, ... for communications) - Suitable for graduate and postgraduate studies: 4 ECTS points